yurembo/PGLauncher/README.md

 # PGLauncher
-This is a launcher for MMO game
+This is a launcher for a MMO game